fontas-moraitis/fontas/README.md

 # Personal gallery portfolio
-www.fontas.me
+## www.fontas.me

-A personal page where I practice new stuff and explore new graphic styles.
-The current page is build with VUE.js
+A personal page where I experiment with visual styling and new techs and effects.